charbel-dot/my-powershell-setup/README.md

 git clone https://github.com/charbel-dot/my-powershell-setup.git
 ```

+# Help

-#### If you got any powershell ExecutionPolicy Errors use this command:
+### If you got any powershell ExecutionPolicy Errors use this command:
 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy AllSigned
 ```